riccardoFasan/polyglot/readme.md

 ### Advanced usage

-E.g.: we have a .po source in English and we want a .po file translated into Japanese with the corresponding .mo file in our house.
+E.g.: we have a .po source in English and we want a .po file translated into Japanese with the corresponding .mo file in our home.

 ```shell
 python main.py translate -p en.po -t JA -o $HOME